Neck Tension and Jaw Clenching: How Ribcage Position Changes the Whole Loop (and What to Do Next)

 In 1:1 coaching, we focus on:

-• aligning the ribcage and head placement for your structure
+• aligning ribcage and head placement for your structure

-• restoring connection through the trunk so the neck stops compensating
+• restoring trunk support so the neck stops compensating

 • integrating breathing with strength and gait-based patterns